LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/authorization-code.md

 indicator: both
 ---

 This section describes how to call functions from outside of LivePerson's platform via the OAuth 2.0 grant type [Authorization Code](https://oauth.net/2/grant-types/authorization-code/)).
-Use this grant type if you want to call LivePerson Functions on behalf a LiveEngage user such as an Agent or Administrator.
+Use this grant type if you want to call LivePerson Functions on behalf of a LiveEngage user such as an Agent or Administrator.

 **Note**: This grant type is redirection based.
 Only use this if a real user like an Agent is involved.